dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 to add those new changes into your working branch before your pull request is allowed to merge.
 To do this we will 'rebase' the branch.
-This means that the changes you made in your working branch for your pull request will be 'replayed' on top of the changes that were recently merged into `master`, as though you originally created your branch/fork from the current point that the `master` branch is at.
+This means that the changes you made in your working branch for your pull request will be 'replayed' on top of the changes that were recently merged into `main`, as though you originally created your branch/fork from the current point that the `main` branch is at.

 _Note: Since it's replayed you might get conflicts several times during the_ _rebase process (for the first `rebase` command, and for each following_